Davey-H-7/inventoryManagement/Readme.md

 - In a terminal create database with name 'fabrication_inventory'

 - To run the backend:
-    -Open the project 'inventoryService' in IDE such as IntelliJ -Run CoursebookingsApplication.java (this will run the DataLoader component to populate the database)
+- Open the project 'inventoryService' in IDE such as IntelliJ
+- Run CoursebookingsApplication.java (this will run the DataLoader component to populate the database)

 - To run the frontend:
-    -cd into folder 'inventoryFrontEnd' in the terminal -run command 'npm run dev'
+- cd into folder 'inventoryFrontEnd' in the terminal
+- run command 'npm run dev'